robin-raymond/zax.io/warnings-errors.md

     * a conditional statement (i.e. `if`, `while`, `do`/`while`, `for`) expected a `Boolean` type or an `as` convertible type to `Boolean`
 * `missing-end-of-comments`
     * a multiline comment was started but the matching end of comments token is missing
+* `compiles-directive-error`
+    * the compiles directive failed to compile code and thus forced an error
+* `requires-directive-error`
+    * the requires directive failed to compile or the evaluated code returned false
+* `value-not-captured`
+    * an attempt was made to access a variable outside of a function or `scope` capture barrier

 ### Forcing the compiler to issue a warning